Project

 Diné Citizens Against Ruining Our Environment will support the opposition of oil and gas drilling in the Chaco Canyon area, which specifically threatens the public health, Navajo culture, and tribal sovereignty of the Navajo Nation.

-Gwich’in Steering Committee will ensure the long-term health and viability of the Porcupine Caribou Herd breeding grounds at the Arctic National Wildlife Refuge, which sustain the Gwich’in way of life and are under renewed threat of oil and gas exploration and to address the climate crisis and its impact on food security through the Indigenous Climate Summit.
+Gwich’in Steering Committee will ensure the long-term health and viability of the Porcupine Caribou Herd breeding grounds in the Arctic National Wildlife Refuge, which sustain the Gwich’in way of life and are under renewed threat of oil and gas exploration and will address the climate crisis and its impact on food security through the Indigenous Climate Summit.

 Menominee Indian Tribe of Wisconsin will pursue opposition to the Back 40 Mine, where extraction of minerals could ultimately create acid mine drainage, which could damage historic and culturally significant sites, including burial mounds and agricultural land.